 Jorge A. Pérez

-My research group is Fundamental Computing.
+I lead the research group Fundamental Computing.

 My research tackles a key societal concern: how to develop error-free computer programs.
 My current passion is the verification of message-passing programs: the backbone of the software infrastructures we all depend on.